-The Bonds have been assigned a rating of "AA+" by Standard & Poor's Rating Services ("S&P") based on documents and other information provided by the County.
-The rating reflects only the view of S&P, and neither the County nor the Underwriter make any representation as to the appropriateness of such rating.
+The Bonds have been assigned a rating of "AA+" by Standard & Poor's Ratings Services ("S&P").
+The rating reflects only the view of S&P and neither the County nor the Financial Advisor makes any representation as to the appropriateness of such rating.

-There is no assurance that such rating will continue for any given period of time or that it will not be lowered or withdrawn entirely by S&P if in its judgment circumstances so warrant.
+There is no assurance that such rating will continue for any given period of time or that it will not be lowered or withdrawn entirely.
 Any such downward change in or withdrawal of the rating may have an adverse effect on the secondary market price of the Bonds.
 Any explanation of the significance of the rating may be obtained from S&P.